sethvance26/Vance_Portfolio/README.md

 ![example port](https://user-images.githubusercontent.com/76290048/114982137-0c461a00-9e5d-11eb-9562-8bc9cecc24e4.PNG)

-As part of the acceptance criteria, we were told to link our page up with GitHub Pages, and provide a link for the live website as well as an image of our finished product.
-(Shown above.)
+Contact Information - sethvance39@gmail.com

+Below you can find the deployed link on GitHub Pages, and above you can find an example picture of this project!

 The link for the final product is here! --> https://sethvance26.github.io/Vance_Portfolio/